mccombspj/kurumastories/content/honda/honda-1300/MF-RT-Honda-1300-Coupe-9S-1970.md

-<b>Hoshijima:</b> In the case of the Custom, since the console is ine middle, if you want to install an air conditioner, it will go right in front of the passenger seat.
+<b>Hoshijima:</b> In the case of the Custom, since the console is in the middle, if you want to install an air conditioner, it will go right in front of the passenger seat.